 Traditionally, the name for this category was “Vino de la Tierra” (VT, English: country wine).
 You can compare it to the French “Vin du Pays” category.
 It recognizes 42 different IGP regions.

 Vino de Mesa (VdM)

 The “Vino de Mesa” tier (English: table wine) is the bottom category of Spanish wine.
 All wines from unclassified vineyards belong to this category.
-That doesn’t necessarily mean that wines in the VdM tier are bad.
-In some cases, they can be high-end wines that just haven’t been classified yet because of following new, experimental methods.
+That does not necessarily mean that wines in the VdM tier are bad.
+In some cases, they can be high-end wines that just have not been classified yet because of following new, experimental methods.

-The Portuguese appellation system distinguishes three main tiers like the Spanish system.
-However, it doesn’t recognize similar sub-tiers.
+The Portuguese appellation of origin system distinguishes three main tiers like the Spanish system.
+However, it does not recognize similar sub-tiers.

 Denominação de Origem Controlada (DOC)